 I’ve also noticed that in differing articles, Judy says that the neighbor that Kelly went to play with either a.) hadn’t seen him at all or b.) told her she sent him home when it started snowing again.
 All of these contradictory articles are located on Porchlight Internation, which I’ve linked at the bottom of the page.

 Also, was Judy the only one home at the time of his disappearance?
 She was living with her boyfriend at the time of Kelly’s disappearance, after all.
-The information available is extremely limited since the local news doesn’t seem to archive any of their stories.
-All I can seem to find is statements from Judy, where she says other people told her this or that… It’s easy to say “so and so told me this”… but did they tell the police about it?
+The information available is extremely limited since the local news doesn’t seem to archive any of its stories.
+All I can seem to find are statements from Judy, where she says other people told her this or that.
 I did manage to locate the email addresses of two separate individuals claiming to be Kelly’s cousins.
-I sent emails to both.. neither of them replied.
-I didn’t have any better luck reaching out to the Help Find Kelly Facebook page either…
+I sent emails to both, but neither of them replied.
+I didn’t have any better luck reaching out to the Help Find Kelly Facebook page either.

 I know that Judy accused Kelly’s father, Bobby of taking Kelly but he was apparently cleared as a suspect.
 I haven’t seen his name mentioned anywhere as being a person of interest.
 This is another topic that I’ve seen contradictory information about.
 One article claimed that Bobby was living at the home of Judy’s parents in Breathitt County, Ky at the time of Kelly’s disappearance and another article claimed he was living in Madison County, Ky at the time.
 There were also rumors that Kelly had been kidnapped and taken to Florida, along with a few reported sightings.
 Per Judy, one of his school teachers had told her at one point that a school district in Florida had called and requested his school and medical records.
 Unfortunately, a fire has since destroyed most of the schools’ records, so none of this information could be verified.
 There have been a few reported sightings in Florida, as well as Arkansas but none were considered to be credible.